Size and fit

 In 1948, due to misunderstandings, the brothers went their separate ways and established their own brands named Adidas and Puma.
 Their feud lasted for decades, and one of their most famous disputes is when the two brothers fought over a German army contract to construct and provide footwear for German troops to train in.
 It resulted in both companies producing footwear inspired by the track shoe that Owens famously wore, and claiming the design as their own.

 This shoe featured a rubber gum sole for excellent traction and an all-leather upper for stability and comfort.
 It was referred to as the Bundeswehr sportschuhe, which means "Federal Defense Sports Shoe" in German.
 After its release in the 70s, sports shoe designs have evidently changed and seemed to take after the original military trainer's style.
 Shoe models like the Adidas Samba and Adidas Gazelle, Puma Whirlwind, and Nike Killshots are some examples of footwear reportedly inspired by it.

 Today, even high-end designers like Maison Martin Margiela and Dior have a replica model of the German Army Trainer or GAT.
 These expensive iterations of the GAT had some sneaker fans looking for a more affordable option until Adidas decided to release a reissue of the original at a more affordable price point.

-Re-introduced in 2017 with an updated name, the Adidas BW Army retained the original design with a few minor upgrades to match today's standards.
-Long-time sneaker enthusiasts were delighted that it retailed at $120, a much lower cost compared to its designer counterparts, while some newer sneakerheads thought Adidas ripped it from some high-end brands' designs.
+Re-introduced in 2017 with an updated name under the Originals category the Adidas BW Army retained the initial design with a few minor upgrades to match today's standards.
+Long-time sneaker enthusiasts were delighted that it retailed at $150, a much lower cost compared to its designer counterparts, while some newer sneakerheads thought Adidas ripped it from some high-end brands' designs.